theme-next/theme-next.org/source/docs/third-party-services/search-services/index.md

 {% note danger %}
 **Known Issues**

-1. The latest version of the {% exturl Hexo-Algolia https://github.com/oncletom/hexo-algolia %} plugin removes the content indexing feature, given Algolia's free account limitation.
+1. The latest version of the [Hexo-Algolia](https://github.com/oncletom/hexo-algolia) plugin removes the content indexing feature, given Algolia's free account limitation.
-2. The {% exturl Hexo-Algoliasearch https://github.com/LouisBarranqueiro/hexo-algoliasearch %} plugin provides content indexing functionality, but requires the replacement of keywords in the NexT theme.
+2. The [Hexo-Algoliasearch](https://github.com/LouisBarranqueiro/hexo-algoliasearch) plugin provides content indexing functionality, but requires the replacement of keywords in the NexT theme.
 The same problem exists with `Record Too Big` for Algolia's free account.
    - Replace all `applicationID` in `source/js/src/algolia-search.js` with `appId`
    - Replace all `applicationID` in `layout/_partials/head/head.swig` with `appId`
 {% endnote %}